dlang/DIPs/DIPs/DIP-2NNN-QFS.md

-However, a function pointer type with non-default linkage (depending on context, the default is usually `extern(D)`, but can be `extern(C)` e.g. in `betterC` mode), can likewise not be expressed by the grammar.
+However, a function pointer type with non-default linkage (depending on context, the default is usually `extern(D)`, but can be `extern(C)` e.g. in `betterC` mode), can likewise not be expressed by the grammar, and contrary to `ref` return, cannot even be specified for a literal.

+> [!NOTE]
+> While the current implementation can *parse* linkages as part of function pointer and delegate types,
+> it does not semantically apply them to the type yet.
+>
+> The function pointer and delegate literal syntax with `LinkageAttribute` aren’t currently implemented yet.
+>
+> Help is needed on this.

 The proposed grammar rules formally do not allow linkage as the first tokens of a function pointer or delegate type, however, the provided implementation allows omitting parentheses for function pointer or delegate types with linkage,